 Office of the Bursar/Student Accounts

 A: The primary reason is expertise.
 Ellucian, the vendor for the Banner student system software, has both technical and functional expertise in the development, configuration, and deployment of the student system software.
 Collegiate Project Services provides project management expertise.
 The company has significant experience in managing complex technology system implementations at large higher education institutions.
 They bring project management, budgeting, and an independent prospective.

 A: Beginning in fall 2013, students applying for fall 2014 undergraduate admission will be the first to be entered into the system, the first phase of completion for the project.
-Project staff will then begin adding current student data into the system and incrementally adding functionality, first in January 2014 when the financial aid module will be ready for all students, then in the following months when the registration and records and student accounts modules will become available.
+Project staff will then begin adding current student data into the system and incrementally adding functionality, beginning in March 2014 when the financial aid module will be ready for all students, and also when the registration and records and student accounts modules will become available.
 Final project completion is projected to be in June 2015.
 See the graphic timeline for more details.